 Total NS matrices: 36, total NH matrices admitting superization: 30 of 96.

 \ssec{Remark} For completeness, observe that there are 2 series of simple finite-dimensional Lie superalgebras $\fg$ without Cartan matrix, such that $\fg_\ev$ is a~simple Lie algebra.

-To describe these superizations, recall (see, e.g., \cite{CCLL}) that $\fq(n)$, called the \textit{queer} Lie superalgebra, is a~purely super analog of $\fgl(n)$.
-It can be interpreted as preserving a~complex structure given by an \textit{odd} operator $J$ in an $n|n$-dimensional superspace $V$.
-Having selected a~basis in $V$ so that $J= $ we can realize the supermatrices of $\fq(n)$ in the form $(A,B):= $, where $A,B\in\fgl(n)$.
+To describe these superizations, recall (see, e.g., \cite{CCLL}) that $\fq(n)$, called the \textit{queer} Lie superalgebra, is a~another, in addition to $\fgl(a|b)$, super analog of $\fgl(n)$.
+It can be interpreted as preserving a~complex structure given by an \textit{odd} operator $J$ in an $(n|n)$-dimensional superspace~ $V$.
+Having selected a~basis in $V$ so that the matrix of $J$ is $ $, we can realize the supermatrices of $\fq(n)$ in the form $(A,B):= $, where $A,B\in\fgl(n)$.
 The queer trace $\qtr: (A,B)\mapsto \tr B$ singles out a~queertraceless subalgebra $\fsq(n)$; set $\fpsq(n):=\fsq(n)/\Cee 1_{2n}$.

-The Lie superalgebra $\fpe(n)$ preserving a~ non-degenerate odd symmetric bilinear form in an $n|n$-dimensional superspace is called \textit{periplectic}.
+The Lie superalgebra $\fpe(n)$ preserving a~ non-degenerate odd symmetric bilinear form in an $(n|n)$-dimensional superspace is called \textit{periplectic}.
 Set $\fspe(n):=\{X\in \fpe(n)\mid \str X=0\}$, where $\str$ denotes the supertrace.

-The 2 series spoken above are for $n\geq 3$ (here $\Pi$ is the change of parity functor):
+The two series spoken above are for $n\geq 3$ (here $\Pi$ is the inversion of parity functor):